Which celebrities will be guests at the royal wedding?

 Meghan Markle’s former Suits co-stars have started to make their way to the UK ahead of her wedding to Prince Harry on Saturday.

-Patrick J Adams, who played Ms Markle’s on-screen husband, Mike Ross, in the US legal drama series, has already arrived and is believed to be attending the ceremony in Windsor.
+Patrick J Adams, who played Meghan’s on-screen husband, Mike Ross, in the US legal drama series, has already arrived and is believed to be attending the ceremony in Windsor.

 He and his wife, Pretty Little Liars actress Troian Bellisario, have been pictured at the Royal Standard of England pub in Beaconsfield, Buckinghamshire, in a post on Instagram.